theonize/Currier/Gloss/Mark/Mark 4.md

 _Other boats_ ~ what happened to these other boats?

 38) Some of them were professional fishermen - and they were afraid...but Jesus was not.
+Things indicates that the storm was supernaturally crazy.
+Jesus had to be roused.

 39) Jesus muzzled the storm.
+He used exorcism language against the storm.

+40) Their lack of faith was forgetting/ignoring that Jesus had told them to cross the lake.
+Their lack of seeing possibilities: maybe they were desperate for a new method or course; but He simply removed the obstacle.

+Part of this exercise was to prepare the disciples for the upcoming encounter with Legion.